mateus558/UFJF-Machine-Learning-Toolkit/source/index.rst

 =====================================

-UFJF-MLTK is a cross-platform framework written in the C++ language for the development and usage of machine learning algorithms, addresses several types of learning problems such as classification,  several types of learning problems such as classification, regression, clustering, feature selection, and ensemble learning.
+UFJF-MLTK is a cross-platform framework written in the C++ language for the development and usage of machine learning algorithms, addresses several types of learning problems such as classification, regression, clustering, feature selection, and ensemble learning.
 It aims to provide an always growing set of algorithms and tools for machine learning researchers and enthusiasts in its projects.